 Depending on the strategic intent of a company in leveraging APIs, an API management platform’s roles and responsibilities may also vary.
 Smaller companies opt for open source API management tools with some standard management features but limited by customization options.
 Large companies, having a well defined, ecosystem driven API strategy, would prefer a platform with additional features for fine-grained control over every aspect of API governance.

-This is the dilemma of the APIOps team or CTO organization of a company when they are tasked with selecting or upgrading the platform.
+This is the dilemma of the API Ops team or the CTO of a company when they are tasked with selecting or upgrading the platform.
 This blog post will guide you to understand the reference technology stack of an API management suite.
 It will dissect the “behind the scenes” components that make up a feature-rich API management platform.
 The knowledge gained from understanding the technology stack will eventually empower you to make the best decision for spearheading an enterprise-wide API strategy in the best interest of your company.

 Component of an API Management Platform